 (1) The Company's French subsidiary participates in the French Crédit d'Impôt Recherche program (the "R&D tax credits") which allows companies to monetize eligible research expenses.
 The R&D tax credits can be used to offset against income tax payable to the French government in each of the four years after being incurred, or if not utilized, are recoverable in cash.
 The amount of R&D tax credits recoverable are subject to audit by the French government.
-The R&D tax credits receivable at June 26, 2020 were approximately \$17.8 million and are expected to be recoverable from 2021 through 2023.
-See "Other long-term assets".
+The total R&D tax credits receivable at September 25, 2020 were approximately \$19.5 million and are expected to be recoverable from 2021 through 2024.
+See "Other long-term assets" for the long-term portion of the French R&D tax credits receivable.